elastic/kibana/FUNCTIONS.md

 width | *number* | Line thickness
 fill | *number* | Number between 0 and 10.
 Use for making area charts
 stack | *boolean* | Stack lines, often misleading.
 At least use some fill if you use this.
-show | *number* | Show or hide lines
+show | *number/boolean* | Show or hide lines
-steps | *number* | Show line as step, eg, do not interpolate between points
+steps | *number/boolean* | Show line as step, eg, do not interpolate between points

 #### .max()
 Maximum values of one or more series in a seriesList to each position, in each series, of the input seriesList

 Argument | Accepts | Description
 --- | --- | ---
-value | *seriesList/number* | Number, series to max with the input series.
+value | *seriesList/number* | Sets the point to whichever is higher, the existing value, or the one passed.
 If passing a seriesList it must contain exactly 1 series.

 #### .min()
 Minimum values of one or more series in a seriesList to each position, in each series, of the input seriesList

 Argument | Accepts | Description
 --- | --- | ---
-value | *seriesList/number* | Number, series to min with the input series.
+value | *seriesList/number* | Sets the point to whichever is lower, the existing value, or the one passed.
 If passing a seriesList it must contain exactly 1 series.

 #### .movingaverage()
 Calculate the moving average over a given window.
 Nice for smoothing noisey series